Event Marketing Strategies: The Small Business and Nonprofit Guide

-It’s safe to say that everyone loves a good shindig.
-Humans are social creatures.
-We love to party, gather together, mingle, and meet and greet — even if it’s just for a short while.
-Hosting company-centric events is a great way to bring a social aspect to your business and promote your products and services along the way.
+Humans are social creatures — we love to mingle and connect.
+Whether it’s a conference for 500 people or a webinar for 25, hosting events is a great way to bring a social dimension to your business and promote your products and services along the way.

 What is event marketing?

-Why is event marketing important for small businesses and nonprofits?
+Why event marketing matters for small businesses and nonprofits

 Grow your email list

 Events are a great way to get people interested in your business.
-When people sign up for your event or give their name and email on a sign-in sheet, you have concrete knowledge that they want to know more and that they have given their consent for you to communicate with them.
+When people sign up for your event or give their name and email on a sign-in sheet, you know for sure they want to know more, plus they’ve given their consent for you to communicate with them.

 Generate sales and fundraising dollars